30x/Dev_Setup/README.md

 ###**Docker:**

 The VMs docker port is exposed over tcp by default.
-To remotely access it simply set your `DOCKER_HOST` environment variable with the following command.
+To remotely access it run the following command which will properly configure your environment variables.

 ```sh
 source docker-setup.sh
 ```

 If you plan to use this VM as your default development environment it is recommended that you add the above command to your `.bash_profile` or `.zshrc`.